 By 1995, many of the buildings from the master plan were in place, but summer camp was very small.
 The people of St. Paul felt that the sole ownership of Camp Shalom was limiting the camp’s potential.
 Therefore, in 1996, Camp Shalom incorporated as an independent ecumenical ministry.

 This initiative proved to be instrumental in the maturing of Camp Shalom.
 While initial growth came from Roman Catholic congregations, later increases have come from other denominations and the larger community.
 Today, more than 1,100 youth and adults from over 110 different congregations in the Quad-City area support Camp Shalom.
-St. Paul will give $30,000 to support Camp Shalom in 2016, as well as $2,000 for scholarships.
+St. Paul has given $30,000 to support Camp Shalom, as well as $2,000 for scholarships.

 Every child is welcome at Camp Shalom without regards to race, gender, creed, or national origin.